garronej/i18nifty/README.md

   <a href="https://stackblitz.com/edit/react-ts-m4d8w7?file=components%2FMyComponent.tsx">Sandbox</a>
 </p>

-> There's been a mini breaking change in v3, checkout [the migration guide](https://docs.i18nifty.dev/migration-guides/v2-greater-than-v3).

 An internationalization and translation (i18n) library for React that focuses on the developer experience.
 With ChatGPT capable of producing high-quality translations, there's no longer a need to rely on third-party translation services.
 This allows us to shift our attention from making resource files editable in spreadsheet software to enhancing the developer experience.